-First of a two-semester course designed to assist students in the writing of proficient prose.
+This is the first of a two-semester course designed to assist students in the writing of proficient prose.
 This section of the course emphasizes analysis of such components of rhetorical essays as audience, organization of evidence, purpose, voice, thesis development, and tone.
-The course focuses on a variety of rhetorical patterns.
+Focus is on the following rhetorical patterns: narration, description, process, comparison and contrast, cause and effect, definition, and classification.
+Students also engage in critical reading through book review.